Im Buch

 Häufige Begriffe und Wortgruppen

-accent addition alternative analysis appear argument basic boundaries Chap claim Class clauses color communication comparative considered contains contrast deletion derived described dialects diffusion direct discussion distinction drift effect elements English event evidence example existence explanation fact factors FIGURE forms function German give given grammar important indicate interesting interpretation involved Jewish Jewish languages John language lexical linguistic marked meaning names natural object occur original particular pattern person phonetic phonological position possible present Press problem proposed question reason reference relative represents rules seems semantic sentences sharings shows similar Slavic social sound speakers speech standard stems stress structure suggests syllable syntactic syntax Table tense theory University variation verb volume vowel Yiddish York
+accent addition alternative analysis appear argument basic boundaries Chap claim Class clauses color communication comparative considered contains contrast deletion derived described dialects diffusion direct discussion distinction drift effect elements English event evidence example existence explanation fact factors FIGURE forms French function German give given grammar important indicate interesting interpretation involved Jewish Jewish languages John language lexical linguistic marked meaning names natural object occur original particular pattern person phonetic phonological position possible present Press problem proposed question reason reference relative represents rules semantic sentences sharings similar Slavic social sound speakers speech standard stems stress structure suggests syllable syntactic syntax Table tense theory University variation verb volume vowel Yiddish York